mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features/node-builtins.md

+# node/no-unsupported-features/node-builtins
-# Disallow unsupported Node.js built-in APIs on the specified version (no-unsupported-features/node-builtins)
+> disallow unsupported Node.js built-in APIs on the specified version

+- ⭐️ This rule is included in `plugin:node/recommended` preset.

 Node.js community is improving built-in APIs continuously.
 You can check [Node.js Documentation](https://nodejs.org/api/) to know which Node.js version supports each Node.js API.